Al-Auja, Jericho

 Al-Auja (العوجا) is a Palestinian town in the Jericho Governorate of the State of Palestine, in the eastern West Bank, located ten kilometers north of Jericho.
 The town has a total area of 107,905 dunams, however its built-up area comprises only 832 dunams.
 It is situated 230 meters below sea level.

 Agricultural land makes up over 10% of the town's area, mostly planted with bananas, oranges, and vegetables for which al-Auja is well known.
 Irrigation water is mainly supplied from the al-Auja spring.

+The village is divided into an upper (al-'Auja al-Fauqa) and lower (al-'Auja al-Tahta) sections within the broader village territory.